ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Run the Composer

-1. At the command prompt, type `composer` on Windows or `./composer` on UNIX/Linux.
+1. At the command prompt, type `composer`.

 1. Access the Composer from the following URL in your browser: http://localhost:9091